• Attractions now open! Get your tickets

-• Moody Gardens Hotel opens May 22.
+• Moody Gardens Hotel now open!
 Make your reservation

 • Moody Gardens Golf Course now open.
 Book your tee time here

-Enjoy the Rainforest and Aquarium Pyramids, MG3D Theater and 4D Theaters, 20,000 Leagues Interactive Adventure, Colonel Paddlewheeler, and the new Dinos Alive exhibit
+Enjoy the Rainforest and Aquarium Pyramids, MG3D Theater and 4D Theaters, Discovery Museum, 20,000 Leagues Interactive Adventure, Colonel Paddlewheeler, and the new Dinos Alive exhibit

 Our Pyramid Promise: Your experience will be Clean, Safe, and Fun, following all the CDC guidelines.
 Click here to find out more about what we’re doing to keep you safe.